diggerk/jiracrawler/README.md

 SQL reporting for JIRA
 ----------------------
-This crawler allows go fetch issues and worklogs from any JIRA instance via JIRA SOAP API.
-It's very useful in many curcumstances and it gives you an ability to run any ad-hoc SQL requests to analyze the data.
+This crawler fetches issues and worklogs from JIRA via JIRA SOAP API.
+It's useful to have power of SQL to do any kind of ad-hoc reporting.

 Database Model
 ==============
 Crawler fetches JIRA versions, issue statuses, issues and worklogs.
-This diagram describes database model used to store crawled data.
+This is the database model used to store crawled data.

 ![Crawler Database Diagram](jiracrawler/raw/master/model.jpg "Crawler Database Diagram")